manish-ashwathapur/spring-boot-data-jpa-pagination/README.md

 # spring-boot-data-jpa-pagination
-Spring boot data jpa pagination
+This is Pagination using spring boot and spring data jpa